 We understand that people want to visit our grounds and these are currently open for those who wish to tend to a grave or pay respects at a loved one’s memorial.

-In line with the government guidelines, our offices, grounds and toilet facilities have now reopened to the general public in England.
-For our Welsh and Scottish sites, please contact your local crematorium to find out if the site you wish to visit is open.
+In line with the government guidelines, our offices, grounds and toilet facilities are open to the general public.
 Please be assured that our offices will be routinely cleaned and that we are actively encouraging all of our visitors to adhere to social distancing guidelines, follow hygiene precautions and to limit their time on our grounds to protect the safety of themselves and others.